 Peggy A. Roston has over 26 years of experience serving clients throughout the state of Alaska.
 She has drafted prenuptial agreements, reviewed prenuptial agreements prepared by other attorneys and litigated the enforceability of prenuptial agreements.

 As the name implies, a prenuptial agreement, or premarital agreement, is a contract entered into by a couple prior to marriage.
 In short, this agreement specifies each future spouse’s property ownership and clarifies the property rights of each spouse if they decide to divorce.
 At the same time, a prenuptial agreement can also specify how the parties intend to manage joint bank accounts, household bills, and credit card payments.
 Finally, a well designed prenuptial agreement can establish a framework for handling disputes in the event of a divorce, giving the parties the option to pursue alternatives to litigating the divorce in court.

-Reasons to Have a Prenuptial Agreement
+Reasons to Have a Prenup Agreement in Anchorage